akbartus/Gaussian-Splatting-WebViewers/README.md

 ### **Updates**
 * <del>The possibility of changing the size of a splat file in splat converter.</del>
 * Making web viewer 1 work faster.
+* Adding new features for A-Frame component.

 ### **Tech Stack**
 The project is powered by AFrame and Three.js.
 Truck.splat file was taken from  Mark Kellog's repository.